versionzero/subtitles/README.md

 Note that there will be repeated words.
 This is expected.
-The ''freq-map'' command simply sets the frequency of each word it encouters to 1.
+The ''freq-map'' command simply sets the frequency of each word it encounters to 1.
 The reduce step bellow does all the heavy lifting.

-To compleate the frequency count, the reduce function must be used.
+To complete the frequency count, the reduce function must be used.
-This sums the occurances of each word and prints out the frequencies of words in alphabetic order.
+This sums the occurrences of each word and prints out the frequencies of words in alphabetic order.

-The following is the compleate command line for the entire workflow:
+The following is the complete command line for the entire workflow:

     $ cat sample.srt | srt2text | freq-map | freq-reduce